-The key phases associated with Project development include construction, commissioning and start up, operations, and closure (de-commissioning and reclamation).
+The key phases associated with Project development include construction, commissioning and start up, operations, and closure and de-commissioning (includes reclamation).
 The sequence of activities for each of the phases of the Project is outlined below.

-6.7 Construction Phase
+6.6.1 Construction Phase